mcchannigan/react-help-screen/src/assets/admin.md

 * __Include unsubscribed emails:__ If checked, students who have unsubscribed from mass emails at your campus will be included in the results.
 By default, unsubscribed students will not appear in any reports.
 * __Min, Max Grad Date:__ Set a range of minimum and maximum grad date.
 The grad date is checked against the student-reported grad date that is stored in Banner.

-## Add/Edit Employer & Department Data
+## Add/Edit Employer and Department Data

 This option is available to users with access level 3 or lower and allows you to manage the UH and NONUH employer and department lists at your campus.
 After selecting which type of employer/department you want to edit, you will see the full list from your campus.
 Press any row to make edits.